Custer Creek train wreck: Investigation

 The investigation determined that the volume and velocity of water flowing beneath the bridge that night was "much in excess of any that had been experienced before or might be anticipated at this place".
 The bridge structure was still intact when the train reached it but two of the central piers had been undermined.
 The weight of the locomotive caused the piers to subside and the bridge to collapse.

+In popular culture

+The train accident in Marilynne Robinson’s novel Housekeeping bears many similarities to the disaster.
+Edmund Foster, the protagonists’ grandfather, is driven by a desire to escape the constraints of life in the fictional Idaho town of Fingerbone.
+This longing leads him to take a job on the railroad.
+While working on the train, he is killed when it crashes into the local lake, an event that serves as the novel’s founding tragedy and shapes the lives of subsequent generations.